playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linting-formatting/index.md

 However, while this might seem appealing at first, it's not a good idea to mix-n-match these tools in a single command.

-These tools are not generally suggested by either [the ESLint team](https://www.joshuakgoldberg.com/blog/you-probably-dont-need-eslint-config-prettier-or-eslint-plugin-prettier/) or [the Prettier team](https://prettier.io/docs/en/integrating-with-linters.html) because they:
+These tools are not generally suggested by either [the ESLint team](https://eslint.org/blog/2023/10/deprecating-formatting-rules/) or [the Prettier team](https://prettier.io/docs/en/integrating-with-linters.html) because they:

 - Bring heavy maintenance burden to both teams to support this workflow
-- Are built for different tasks
+- Introduce performance headaches for those that integrate Prettier into ESLint.

 Consider the following: